-Tax residents shall be recognised as an individual staying in the Republic of Uzbekistan for at least 183 calendar days in any consecutive 12-month period ending in the current tax period (calendar year).
+Tax residents shall be recognized as an individual staying in the Republic of Uzbekistan if they do so for at least 183 calendar days in any consecutive 12-month period ending in the current tax period (calendar year).
 The concept is the same as worldwide.

-12% Social Tax contains all type of contributions to the social system, including pension scheme and access to the state medical system.
+The 12% Social Tax contains all types of contributions to the social system, including the pension scheme and access to the state medical system.